 Parts of the Sentence - Subject/Verb

-Both the subject and the verb can be compound.
+Source: Lesson 1 can be compound.
 Both compound subjects and compound verbs are joined by either a co-ordinate conjunctionCo-ordinate conjunctions join words, phrases, or clauses of equal rank.
 The co-ordinate conjunctions are the following: and, but, or, nor, for, and yet.

 Source: Lesson 76 or a correlative conjunctionCorrelative conjunctions join words, phrases, or clauses of equal rank.
 The correlative conjunctions are always in pairs.
 They are either-or, neither-nor, both-and, not only-but also, and whether-or.

 Instructions: Find the subject, verb, and conjunctions in these sentences.